Dolores Hope: Early life and career

-In the 1940s, Dolores began helping her husband on his tours entertaining U.S. troops overseas, and she continued to do so for over 50 years.
+In the 1940s, Dolores began helping her husband on his tours entertaining US troops overseas, and she continued to do so for over 50 years.
 In 1990, she was the only female entertainer allowed to perform in Saudi Arabia.

 At age 83, she recorded her first Compact Disc, Dolores Hope: Now and Then.
 She followed this with three additional albums and also recorded a Christmas CD with Bob titled Hopes for the Holidays.

 Later years

 Hope was an honorary board member of the humanitarian organization Wings of Hope.
 On May 29, 2003, Dolores was at her husband's side as he celebrated his 100th birthday; he died two months later on July 27, 2003.
 They had been married for 69 years, which at the time was the longest Hollywood marriage on record.
 The following year, Bob and Dolores' younger son, Anthony Hope, died at the age of 63.
 He was father to two of the Hope grandchildren, Miranda of Washington and Zachary of Santa Monica.

 On October 21, 2008, at 99, she was rushed to St. Joseph's Hospital in Burbank, California, after suffering a suspected stroke.
 Her publicist released a statement indicating that she spent less than four hours at the hospital, where she underwent routine testing.

 In 2009, Dolores Hope became a centenarian; her birthday was featured on The Today Show, with her elder son saying in an ABC interview, "I think of her as love."

 On May 29, 2010, she was quoted as saying to local press, of her 101st birthday, "I'm still recovering from my 100th birthday bash, so I'm going to keep this year's celebration much quieter."
 On May 27, 2011, she celebrated her 102nd birthday at her California residence.